'Waltzing Trophy' to be awarded at Women in Football Tournament

 “It is a way of women making connections, building new bridges, making new friends, exchanging experiences and, ultimately, helping to have a positive impact on the role of women in football.

 “We hope through doing this we can help inspire women to take on leadership roles in the game also,” a spokesperson said.

-“We all enjoy the Matildas and the W-League, and seeing our own kids play, but this is a weekend for us.
+“We all enjoy the Matildas, the Socceroos, the W-League and A-League, and seeing our own kids play, but this is a weekend for us.

 “It’s for the many women behind-the-scenes in clubs, and in teams, to get together and just enjoy the game for what it is - not because of something we have to do.

 The other aspect of the weekend involves the Women in Football Awards, which are supported by the NSW Government.

 The Awards will be given in three categories of Volunteer, Media and Emerging Leader.

 “We’ve selected these categories because volunteers are the backbone of grassroots clubs, as well as professional clubs.
 Without them, the game wouldn’t survive, and we’d like to help recognise the efforts of the hundreds of thousands of individuals who make sure clubs, teams and matches tick-over week-in, week-out.